Asifabad Assembly constituency

-Asifabad Assembly constituency is a SC reserved constituency of Telangana Legislative Assembly, India.
+Asifabad Assembly constituency is a constituency of Telangana Legislative Assembly, India.
 It is one of two constituencies in Komaram Bheem district.
-It comes under Adilabad Lok Sabha constituency along with 6 other Assembly constituencies.
+It comes under Adilabad Lok Sabha constituency along with six other Assembly constituencies.

-Kova Laxmi of Telangana Rashtra Samithi represented the constituency till 2018.
+Kova Laxmi of Telangana Rashtra Samithi represented the constituency until 2018.
 Athram Sakku of Indian National Congress is representing the constituency since 2018.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: